 Winter Scene with Java FX Mini-Lab

-This project can be completed at any time of the year and might make a fun post-AP CSA exam project.
-It is fun and creative, but most importantly, it motivated students to write methods with parameters.
+You will want to use methods with parameters in this program.
 See, if you wanted to draw one pumpkin, you’d probably want to draw a few pumpkins.
 By including parameters, you can “stamp” out several pumpkins in different locations and different sizes.
 Maybe even different colors depending on your parameter list.

-In my Winter scene, I created a drawSnowflake method and then used a loop to create 50 snowflakes at different locations and sizes.
-I used Math.random() to help determine the locations and the size of the snowflakes.
+This Winter scene example, uses a drawSnowflake method with a loop to create 50 snowflakes at different locations and sizes.
+It uses Math.random() to help determine the locations and the size of the snowflakes.

-I used IntelliJ to create my scene.
-Here is the code I used to create my scene:
+Here is the code used to create this winter scene:

 import javafx.application.Application;